 It bakes up nice and fluffy with crispy edges that just beg for butter.

-*NOTE: Soul bread is not my original recipe.
-This is instead a variation of the traditional version and my personal review.
+*NOTE: This is not my original recipe, rather a variation of the traditional version, and my personal review.

 This recipe is suuuper easy, here’s everything you need to know:

 Whey Protein Powder – This ingredient makes ALL the difference!
 For lack of a better description, whey protein powder makes soul bread more “bread-like”.
 Adding a bit of fluff, while giving it the same structure as wheat bread.

 You’ll want to grab an unflavored low carb protein powder.